Arielmann/ZippedImagesDownloaderDemo/README.md

 # ZippedImagesDownloaderDemo
-This is a demonstration downloading and displaying zipped images.
+This is a demonstration app for downloading and displaying zipped images.
 It is built with [MVVM architecture](https://developer.android.com/jetpack/guide) and utilizes the power of different 3rd party libraries:

 1. Volley - Network communication